-Western Avenue Medical Centre serves patients in Blacon and the surrounding area, we have 4 GPs supported by nurses and administrative staff.
+Western Avenue Medical Centre serves patients in Blacon and the surrounding area.

 Our practice and our GPs are all members of West Cheshire Clinical Commissioning Group.